arif-ansari-03/Resources/cp.md

 [O(1) runtime prime checking](https://codeforces.com/blog/entry/79941?locale=en)

 ## Pitfalls
-stl containers have use unsigned integers for sizes and lengths\
+stl containers use unsigned integers for sizes and lengths\
 using bitwise shift for integers can cause issues, use long long int and use (1LL<<x) instead of (1<<x)